nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `ActivityDeleteCommand` object.
 3. `ActivityDeleteCommand#run` method is then invoked to run the `activity /delete` command.
-4. Once the command runs, `ActivityDeleteCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
+4. When the command runs, `ActivityDeleteCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
-5. The `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to delete is stored in.
+5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object that the activity is stored in, with the specified session unique identifier from the list of sessions.
-    - If the session does not exist, a message indicating that there is no such session is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
+   1. If the session does not exist, a message indicating that there is no such session is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
-    - Else, the `Session` object that the activity is stored in is returned.
+   2. Else, the `Session` object that the activity is stored in is returned.
-6. Once the `Session` object is retrieved, the `Session#removeActivity()` method is invoked to remove the `Activity` object from the list of activities stored.
+6. Upon retrieving the `Session` object, the `Session#removeActivity` method is invoked to remove the `Activity` object from the list of activities stored.
-   - If the activity does not exist, a message indicating that there is no such activity is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
+   1. If the activity does not exist, a message indicating that there is no such activity is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
-   - Else, the `Activity` object is removed from the list of activities.
+   2. Else, the `Activity` object is removed from the list of activities.
-8. After the activity is removed from the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
+7. After the activity is removed from the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
-9. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
+8. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
-10. The `ActivityDeleteCommand` object then prints a message indicating that an activity has been successfully deleted with `TextUI#printlnMessage`.
+9. The `ActivityDeleteCommand` object then prints a message indicating that an activity has been successfully deleted with `TextUI#printlnMessage`.

 ### Edit an activity
 **API reference:** [`ActivityEditCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/ActivityEditCommand.java)